-Schools eligible to receive comprehensive supports and services116 will be identified prior to the start of the 2018-2019 school year, using the following methodology:
+Schools eligible to receive comprehensive supports and services120 will be identified prior to the start of the 2018-2019 school year, using the following methodology:

 - 1. First, the lowest-performing 5 percent of Title I schools, as determined by the state accountability system, will be identified.
 ISBE will concentrate greater resources to those schools. - 2.
 Next, high schools with a four-year graduation rate of less than 67 percent, including those high schools that are not Title I eligible, that have not already been identified as being within the lowest-performing 5 percent of schools will be identified. - 3.
-Finally, schools with chronically low-performing student demographic groups that have implemented targeted support and improvement plans, where, for more than three years, those same demographic groups that resulted in identification remain in the bottom 5 percent of performance compared of the all students subgroup for comprehensive schools.
+Finally, schools with chronically low-performing student demographic groups that have implemented targeted support and improvement plans, where, for more than three years, those same demographic groups that resulted in identification remain in the bottom 5 percent of performance compared of the all students demographic group for comprehensive schools.

-Schools will be identified using data from the full range of the accountability system, and notified prior to the start of the 2018-2019 school year that they are required to partner with an IL-EMPOWER Partner Provider(s) for comprehensive supports and services in developing and implementing comprehensive improvement plans in 2018-2019.
-School identification and notification will occur on a three-year cycle, but schools that are identified in 2018-2019 may take one planning year and up to three years of full implementation before needing to meet the statewide exit criteria.
+Schools will be identified using data from the full range of the accountability system, and notified prior to the start of the 2018-2019 school year that they are required to partner with an IL-EMPOWER Partner Provider(s) for comprehensive supports and services in developing and implementing comprehensive improvement plans in 2018-2019.121 School identification and notification will occur annually .
+In general, schools must take one planning year and up to three years of full implementation before needing to meet the statewide exit criteria.
+Schools identified prior to 2018-2019 with data from 2017-2018 (i.e. cohort 2018) and schools identified with data from 2018-2019 (i.e. cohort 2019) have one additional year before needing to meet statewide exit criteria, as requested in the 2021 accountability waiver122.